-- Net assets decreased by \$179,693 or 17.8%.
-The decrease is primarily the result of an operating transfer to the Deferred Compensation plan to fund that program's portion of the software development costs. - As of June 30, 2010, an additional \$.7 million in software development costs were incurred and capitalized and are shown as Software (not in production) on the Statement of Net Assets for the Proprietary Fund.
-The total costs capitalized as of June 30, 2010 are \$2.4 million.
+- Net assets decreased by \$483,278 or 58.3%.
+The two factors contributing to this decrease are the operating transfer to the Deferred Compensation plan to fund that program's portion of the software development cost, and amortization of software put into production during the fiscal year. - As of June 30, 2011, an additional \$.4 million in software development costs were incurred and capitalized and are shown as Software on the Statement of Net Assets for the Proprietary Fund.
+The total costs capitalized as of June 30, 2011 are \$2.84 million of which \$2.78 million is software that has been placed into production.